WarrenGarabrandt/DatabaseRestore/README.md

 Which will essentially break parsing of the arguments and likely result in unexpected behavior.
 Combining paths will definitely break, as the illegal character " will be used as part of the path.

 ## Future Plans
-Add logging options to allow the program to output to a log file instead of the command window, either appending to an existing file, generating a new log file each time, or replacing the log file.
+<s>Add logging options to allow the program to output to a log file instead of the command window, either appending to an existing file, generating a new log file each time, or replacing the log file.</s>Logging options have been added, see --logfile and --logappend parameters for more info.

 Add the option to automatically email out the log file on success, failure, or both to a specified email address.